Robust and optimal loading of general classical data into quantum computers: 2-qubit-per-node protocol

 for $0\leqslant l\leqslant n-1$.
 Transformation $\textbf{Fanout}(l)$ has circuit depth $O(l)$.
 If we naively implement Eq.~\eqref{eq:fanone} for different $l$ sequentially, the total circuit depth is $O(n^2)$.
-Fortunately, $\textbf{Fanout}(l-1)$ dose not need to start after $\textbf{Fanout}(l)$ finish.
-If fact, after the third step of $\textbf{Fanout}(l)$ (one swap gate and two parallel routing), state $|j_{l}\rangle$ has already been routed to layer $(l-2,\uparrow)$ (or into the output register for small $l$).
-If we now start $\textbf{Fanout}(l-1)$, the subsequent operations in $\textbf{Fanout}(l)$ and $\textbf{Fanout}(l-1)$ with not affect each other.
-Therefore, our fanout stage works as follows (see also Algorithm.~1 in Fig.~\ref{fig:algs}).
-We start the uncomputation of pointer (denoted as $\textbf{Fanout}(n)$).
-Then, from $l=n-1$ to $l=0$, we idle for $3$ steps and then start the $\textbf{Fanout}(l)$.
-In this way, the fanout process contains totally $(4n+3)$ steps, so the circuit depth of the fanout process, and also the entire state preparation process, is $O(n)$.
-This result improves the naive approach of querying Eq.~\eqref{eq:qram} for $n$ times (which has $O(n^2)$ circuti depth), and achieve the optimal single- and two-qubit circuit complexity.

-$\\$ \textbf{\textit{Robustness.}} One of the crucial advantages of bucket-brigade architecture is the noise resiliency.
-It has been shown that the error of bucket-brigade QRAM scales only polylogarithmically with $n$ for Eq.~\eqref{eq:qram} with binary $|D_j\rangle$.
-Because we are using a similar hardware architecture, it is expected that our state preparation protocol also enjoys the similar the noise resiliency.
+Fortunately, we have a more efficient way.
+We can start $\textbf{Fanout}(l)$, idle for three steps, and then start $\textbf{Fanout}(l-1)$.
+In this way, operations $\textbf{Fanout}(l)$ and $\textbf{Fanout}(l-1)$ will still not affect each other.
+The pseudo code of fanout process begins at the third line of Algorithm.~\ref{alg:sp}.
+See also Fig.~\ref{fig:skt2} for illustration.
+The fanout, and also the entire state preparation process, has circuit depth $O(n)$.